 TSs broadcast a complex audio signal.
 Part of the signal has been decoded.
 It is a highly stylized Morse code transmission consisting of blocks of 6 letters.
 When each pair of letters is taken as coordinates and each block is interpreted as a triangle the resulting diagram is a primitive drawing of the just scanned (i.e. your) ship.
 An example of this can be seen below:

-The TS is also fairly dangerous.
-As like it’s more recent cousins the TP and the TL. it causes corrosive damage to your ship which can be fatal if you have it in your hold for a long duration of time, or you have more than 1.
-The TS as with the TP and TL will also begin to degrade in space if left for a long duration, this will end up destroying the TS.
+The Thargoid Sensor is also fairly dangerous.
+As like it’s more recent cousins the Thargoid Probe and the Thargoid Link. it causes corrosive damage to your ship which can be fatal if you have it in your hold for a long duration of time, or you have more than 1.
+The Thargoid Sensor as with the Thargoid Probe and Thargoid Link will also begin to degrade in space if left for a long duration, this will end up destroying it.

-The TS has also been found to have the ability to shut down stations, when sold to a black market (this was known as ‘UA Bombing’ as Thargoid Sensors were initially known as Unknown Artefacts).
-The only known way to repair and bring a station back online is with Meta Alloys which can be found at ripe Barnacle sites and can be bought at Darnielles Progress in the Maia system.
+The Thargoid Sensor used to have the ability to shut down stations, when sold to a black market (this was known as ‘UA Bombing’ as Thargoid Sensors were initially known as Unknown Artefacts).
+The only known way to repair and bring a station back online was with Meta Alloys which can be found at ripe Barnacle sites and can be bought at Darnielle’s Progress in the Maia system.
 This ability was neutralised due to advances from Aegis research announced in Galnet in November 3304.

-TSs can be found within a 135-150ly radius around the Merope system.
-This has come to be known as the UA shell ( Unknown Artefacts being there name at the time).
-In these systems a single TS will appear as salvage in most Anomaly Threat 4 Signal Sources.
-Usually a ASS will appear within a few minutes of arrival in the system but it has been known to take up to about 30 minutes.
-However they can also be found within Non-Human Signal Sources – Threat 5 are the most reliable.
+Thargoid Sensors can be found within a 135-150ly radius around the Merope system.
+This has come to be known as the UA shell ( Unknown Artefacts being their name at the time).
+They can be found within Non-Human Signal Sources – Threat 5 are the most reliable.
 Be aware if there is an active Thargoid in the signal source, it may attack if you pick it up.

-Our recommendation is that if you don’t find a TS (in a system that is the correct distance from Merope) within 10 minutes then try another system.
-As well as being found in Threat 4 Military convoys around the Pleiades.
-Here are a list of systems where UAs have been found, please note this may not be 100% accurate.
+Our recommendation is that if you don’t find a Thargoid Sensor (in a system that is the correct distance from Merope) within 10 minutes then try another system.

 TIPS FOR OWNERSHIP